Payment for leave is generally paid at:

-- the employee’s average weekly earnings (AWE) for the 12 month period just before the end of the pay period before the annual holiday is taken.
+- the greater of the employee's ordinary weekly pay at the start of the holiday or the employee’s average weekly earnings (AWE) for the 12 month period just before the end of the pay period before the annual holiday is taken; and

-The purpose of importing historic gross earnings is to assist in determining the AWE when an employee takes annual holidays, especially where the business has moved to a new payroll system.
+The purpose of importing historic gross earnings is to assist in determining the AWE and ADP when an employee takes leave, especially where the business has moved to a new payroll system.

 N.B.
 The Historic Gross Earnings export has no impact or relationship at all with employee YTD earnings for the current financial year.
 If you wish to import employee YTD earnings refer to the Opening Balances import.